 View the full interactive chart →

-The thick dashed black line is overall inflation (CPI-U), up 28% since 2019.
+The thick dashed black line is overall inflation (CPI-U), up about 31% from January 2019 through June 2026.
 Everything above that line has outpaced inflation.
 Everything below has risen more slowly — or actually gotten cheaper.

 What Stands Out